Conditions for using this special access route (SAR)

 - The application form (Sections A to E) must be completed by the applicant who is the person importing the unregistered therapeutic product.

-- The doctor, dentist, pharmacist or the healthcare institution who is requesting for the unregistered therapeutic product is referred to as the Requester.
+- The doctor, dentist, pharmacist or the hospital, clinic or nursing home who is requesting for the unregistered therapeutic product is referred to as the Requester.

 - Up to 2 requests for the same application type (Named-Patient or Buffer Stock) and for the same product can be submitted in one application.

 - Each application must be accompanied by the respective Signed Request(s) for the relevant application type which are completed and signed by each Requester.
 The Requester is required to sign a declaration that he or she assumes full responsibility for the use of the unregistered therapeutic product on the patient.
-Click here to download the Signed Request form for Named-Patient Application and the Signed Request Form for Buffer Stock Application.
+To download the Signed Request forms, click here or on the following links:

 - The Requester is not required to access the application form.
 However, the applicant must obtain the Requester’s Signed Request before submitting the online application.